KuzneY2K/fs-journal/notes/10-vue.md

 onUnmounted()
 it will run specific functions when triggered.

-Pass function definition within the return and the code will be able to access it.
+Members outside of the return is acessible by the code in the set up Members inside of the return are accessible by the template